LibriConvo: Simulating Conversations from Read Literature for ASR and Diarization: Introduction

 \section{Introduction}

-Modern speech processing systems, such as end-to-end speaker diarization (EEND) and multi-speaker automatic speech recognition (ASR), require large amounts of annotated conversational data \cite{CHiME-6}.
-However, collecting real multi-party conversations with precise speaker turn labels is costly and difficult.
-Consequently, research has turned to synthetic data generation as an alternative \cite{Fujita2019}.
-Synthetic mixtures of clean utterances allow precise ground-truth labels (\textit{who speaks when and what}), and have become common in training diarization and ASR models \cite{Yu2016PIT, SOT}.
-For example, early EEND systems were pre-trained on simulated mixtures of two speakers due to the paucity of real conversational corpora.
-Such simulated datasets can significantly improve model robustness \cite{Landini2022MultiSpeakerEEND}, but naive mixing of utterances does not fully capture conversational dynamics.
-In particular, simple mixtures often lack realistic turn-taking patterns and may not preserve consistent speaker identities throughout a dialogue.
+Modern speech processing systems, including end-to-end speaker diarization (EEND) and multi-speaker automatic speech recognition (ASR), require large amounts of annotated conversational audio \cite{CHiME-6}.
+Collecting real multi-party conversations with reliable turn-level labels is expensive and difficult, so synthetic data generation has become a common alternative \cite{Fujita2019}.
+Simulated mixtures provide exact supervision (\textit{who speaks when and what}) and are widely used for training diarization and ASR models \cite{Yu2016PIT, SOT}.
+However, naive utterance mixing often fails to capture realistic turn-taking behavior and stable speaker identity patterns across a full dialogue \cite{Landini2022MultiSpeakerEEND}.